SMARTNET MOBILITY SECURITY +

 The BMS approach is the reverse, we want to develop the supporting infrastructure to nurture and boost EV acceptance.
 We see a universal cartridge format as being an obvious way forward, dependent on a majority of manufacturers agreeing on a base platform.

 If this were to become a stumbling block in true red flag fashion, then at that point legislation could require manufacturers to cooperate to define a standard pattern and technical specification, from which point progress might be made.
+Meantime, BMS and COF would survey all mass produced vehicles to define a Standard in absentia.

 There would need to be strict time limits for compliance and penalties for unreasonably delaying any agreed schedule.
 As we say, we would prefer cooperation to be voluntary and in good faith.
 It should be that car makers are looking for this very solution - and they probably are.